-As we become more familiar with the schemes of the devil we might get the attitude, “I got this!”
-We must not take a break but always be on the alert, watchful, because even though he is leaving you alone at this moment, he will be back.
+As you become more familiar with the schemes of the devil you might think, “I got this” but you must not take a break but always be on the alert and be watchful, because even though he is leaving you alone at this moment, he will be back.

 After Jesus was tempted in Mark 4:1-13, the scriptures say in verse 13, “And when the devil had finished every temptation, he departed from Him until an opportune time.”

 Even though the devil was finished tempting Jesus at that time, he would be back later to try and trip Him up.
 Jesus was always ready and waiting for the devils next temptation.

 Matthew 16:22-23 says, “Then Peter took Him aside and began to rebuke Him, saying, “Far be it from You, Lord; this shall not happen to You!”
 But He turned and said to Peter, “Get behind Me, Satan!
 You are an offense to Me, for you are not mindful of the things of God, but the things of men.”